-This is part 2 in a series of trip reports about our Chimborazo sea to summit adventure.
-For part 1 see here.
+This is part 2 in a series of posts about our Chimborazo sea to summit adventure.
+See here for part 1 and part 3.

 Note: If you’re expecting this to be a deeply personal post about an operation to a tender part of my anatomy then please read the title more carefully.*